 Seats & Canopies

-The canopy has a hidden zipper which holds an additional panel that covers down to the belly bar.
-No one else has four-panel coverage on a side-by-side.
-And we parents love coverage, oh yes we do!
+The canopy has a hidden zipper which holds an additional panel that covers all the way down to the belly bar.
+No other side-by-side offers four-panel coverage — and we parents love coverage, oh yes we do!

-Each canopy is independent and has a peek-a-boo window with magnetic closures and a handy dandy pocket for quick access (phone, keys, sunglasses, bottles…).
+Each canopy offers UPF50+ protection, is independent and has a peek-a-boo window with magnetic closures and a handy dandy pocket for quick access (phone, keys, sunglasses, bottles…).

 You can tell the canopies and seats are constructed of high(er) quality fabric, giving you a taste of luxe while remaining on a budget.
 You can also select from a variety of colors to customize your kiddo’s ride.